-Pocket C3 - The Meadows estate is one of the newer areas in Bangalow, characterised by relocated Queenslanders, generally two-storeys set high on sloping sites with many architectural features that have a commonality with the Heritage conservation area directly adjoining.
-These include verandahs, tin and timber palette and hipped and gabled roofs.
+Pocket C3, The Meadows Estate, is one of the newer areas in Bangalow, characterised by relocated Queenslanders, generally two-storeys, set high on sloping sites with many architectural features that have a commonality with the Heritage Conservation Area directly adjoining.
+These include the use of verandahs, a timber and iron material palette and hipped and gabled roofs.
 Landscaping is fairly sparse and of modern design, contrasting to the leafy and verdant landscapes of the older heritage areas, with much of the entertaining space for houses focussed at the rear of blocks.
+This area also delivers more medium density options, including dual occupancies and multi-dwelling housing with the amenity of private outdoor spaces and articulated street frontages.